 A few years ago I was approached by a friend who wanted to train for a race together.
 I had trained for and run a few full marathons and had several completed half marathons under my belt, so I thought, “no problem.”
 I shared with him my training programs and other anecdotal stories from my time out on the road.
 This was both good and bad.
 I had overcome the mental hurdles of marathon running years earlier, the problem was that my body had not kept pace.

-2. Your training is inconsistent
+2. Your running is not improving because your training is inconsistent

 Inconsistency can rear its ugly head in many areas, from the number of weekly runs to speed training.
-In most cases it’s simply due to the unavoidable vicissitudes of life.
-For many runners it’s simply a result of losing focus or lack of motivation.
+In most cases, it’s simply due to the unavoidable vicissitudes of life.
+For many runners, it’s simply a result of losing focus or lack of motivation.

 Some good ways to stay consistent are by focusing on those little things that motivate you to get out the door on a regular basis.
-Personal motivation can be anything from a race training to fundraising for an important cause to something as simple as just enjoying the boost that comes from starting your day with a brisk run.
+Personal motivation can be anything from race training to fundraising for an important cause to something as simple as just enjoying the boost that comes from starting your day with a brisk run.

 Running is a very jarring, repetitive motion that can be hard on your body if you don’t take the time to strengthen the muscles that support you.
 As you improve and get faster as a runner, there’s a tendency for your aerobic fitness level to outpace your structural fitness, meaning you’ll get faster before your body is strong enough to handle the speed.
 This can lead to injury.

 Many of us live a sedentary lifestyle outside of our workouts.
-Consequently, our bodies are ill prepared to handle the stress of running.
+Consequently, our bodies are ill-prepared to handle the stress of running.
 I don’t know about you but I don’t have the time or energy to add more hours in the gym strength training when I already have a packed schedule.

-The good thing is that a small amount of regular strength training goes a long way in improving your structural fitness allowing your bones, muscles and connective tissue to give you the support you need to stay healthy while running.
+The good thing is that a small amount of regular strength training goes a long way in improving your structural fitness allowing your bones, muscles, and connective tissue to give you the support you need to stay healthy while running.

 This may sound contradictory to the previous point, the key is knowing when to apply each principle.
 Here are some key areas of running where you want variation: